 In 2024, wildfire charred major portions of the Powder River Basin near Connolly’s district.
 Both the Elk and House Draw fires ripped across the landscape that year, which ended as the second-biggest fire year in Wyoming history.

-In the aftermath, the Office of State Lands and Investments and State Forester Kelly Norris began pushing for more resources so they’d be better prepared come the next big fire year.
+In the aftermath, the Joint Appropriations Committee named “wildfire response, prevention and management funding” as its top priority to help the Office of State Lands and Investments and State Forester Kelly Norris better prepare for the next big fire year.
 That might be upon them: Low-lying portions of Wyoming have been historically snow-free so far.
 Even as lawmakers debated the funding, conditions were ripe for a mid-winter wildfire.

 It’s a “very bad situation,” remarked Jackson Republican Rep. Andrew Byron, a volunteer lieutenant with Jackson Hole Fire/EMS.